cohero/nightingale-workbench/README.md

 # nightingale-workbench

-This repository includes a docker-compose configuration that allows you to quickly spin up a copy of [Nightingale](https://github.com/nightingaleproject/nightingale) and the [SMART on FHIR Death Certification app](https://github.com/nightingaleproject/fhir-death-refactor) using Docker + Docker Compose for **experimental purposes**.
+This repository includes a docker-compose configuration that allows you to quickly spin up a copy of [Nightingale](https://github.com/nightingaleproject/nightingale), the [SMART on FHIR Death Certification app](https://github.com/nightingaleproject/fhir-death-refactor), and the Canary Testing Framework [Canary](https://github.com/nightingaleproject/canary) using Docker + Docker Compose for **experimental purposes**.

 On startup:

-Nightingale is accessable at `http://localhost:80` (or `http://docker-container-ip:80`, if using Docker Toolbox).
+Nightingale is accessible at `http://localhost:80` (or `http://<docker-container-ip>:80`, if using Docker Toolbox).
 This address includes the FHIR endpoint (`http://localhost:80/fhir/v1/death_records.json`), for GETing and POSTing FHIR death records.

-The SMART on FHIR Death Certification app is accessable at `http://localhost:81` (or `http://docker-container-ip:81`, if using Docker Toolbox).
+The SMART on FHIR Death Certification app is accessible at `http://localhost:81` (or `http://<docker-container-ip>:81`, if using Docker Toolbox).

+Canary is accessable at `http://localhost:82` (or `http://<docker-container-ip>:82`, if using Docker Toolbox).

 ## Deployment Instructions